article background

 The following table shows a selection of published 24-month Telstra plans for the 128GB iPhone 15 on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our mobile phone comparison tool to see plans from a range of providers.
 This is a selection of products with links to referral partners.

-Telstra Samsung Galaxy S23 Plans
+Telstra Samsung Galaxy S24 Plans

-The following table shows selected published 24-month Telstra plans for the 128GB Samsung Galaxy S23 on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows selected published 24-month Telstra plans for the 256GB Samsung Galaxy S24 on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our tool for mobile phone plan comparison to see a wider range of plans from other providers.
 This is a selection of products with links to a referral partner.

 Optus